-D. ACTED procurement rules and regulations
+D. IMPACT procurement rules and regulations

-Suppliers should comply with ACTED procurement rules and regulations outlines in ACTED Logistics Manual Version 1.3. or above.
-In particular, ACTED's procurement policy set out in Section 2.1 and 2.4. (contract awarding).
-By doing so, Suppliers acknowledge that they do not find themselves in any of the situations of exclusion as refered to under section 2.4.2.
+Suppliers should comply with IMPACT procurement rules and regulations outlined in IMPACT Logistics Manual Version 1. or above.
+In particular, IMPACT's procurement policy set out in relation to award of contracts.
+By doing so, Suppliers acknowledge that they do not find themselves in any of the situations of exclusion as refered to in the Manual.